ColeHausman/NAO6-Research/README.md

 # C++ SDK Setup on MacOS
-Note: This guide is intended for ARM macos but should apply to Intel macs as well
+Note: This guide is intended for ARM based macs but should apply to Intel x86 macs as well

 ## CMake Environment Setup
 *simplified and corrected guide from [https://developer.softbankrobotics.com/nao6/naoqi-developer-guide/sdks/c-sdk/c-sdk-installation-guide](http://doc.aldebaran.com/2-5/dev/cpp/index.html)*